top of page

 a Japanese Italian eatery overlooking the boat docks, small waves crashing the pier

-Audrey thinks its weird, but it's genius - noodles from opposite origins
+Audrey thinks it's weird, but it's genius - noodles from opposite origins

 (a meal for any party with picky eaters)